 During the XX centuries, the new media, radio first and television later, contributed to the diffusion of standard Italian.

 Italians do not understand other regions’ dialects

-Apart from several exceptions, a person from a region would not quite understand a person from another region if the latter is speaking dialect.
+Apart from several exceptions, a person from a region would not quite understand a person from another region if the latter is speaking the dialect.
 I once heard an old man speaking on the phone at the café and I thought he was Arabic.
 But then I realized he was speaking Sicilian.
 While a friend of mine told me that, when she was along Santiago’s walk, she mistook for Slavic two boys speaking the dialect of Bergamo (a city only 2 hours away from our city, Padova).

-Dialect vastly shape the pronunciation of Italian in different regions.
+Dialect vastly shapes the pronunciation of Italian in different regions.
 We Italians can immediately tell if a person speaking Italian is from the north, the center or the south of the country.
-Those with a good ear for languages can also tell the region, if not even the city this person is from.
+Those with a good ear for languages can also tell the region if not even the city this person is from.
 Yes, because sometimes the pronunciation varies a lot within the same region, not only among different cities but sometimes also among two close villages.

 And that’s why Italians use so many gestures.
 It is a quick way to understand each other.

 In the image below you can see the many different dialect variations within just one region of Italy, Apulia.